jack-bradshaw/Mixtape/README.md

 - `ListBody`: Displays library items in a vertical list.
 This view is useful when titles and subtitles are lengthy.
 - `CoordinatedContainerView`: Hosts a header and a body, and provides multiple pre-defined configurations for coordinating the views.

-The header and body views are designed to be controlled by presenters in the MVP pattern.
+The header and body views are designed to be controlled by presenters as per the MVP pattern.
 The `DirectHeaderPresenter` and `DirectBodyPresenter` implementations are provided for simplicity and meet most use cases, however the presenter interfaces can be directly implementated for greater control.